evanezent/opolah/README.md

 ## Getting Started

-Make sure you have flutter install on your machine, then run the app on connected device or emulator.
+Make sure you have installing **flutter** on your machine, then run the app on connected device or emulator.
 1. Clone this repository
 `git clone https://github.com/evanezcent/opolah`